 Specifically, MacroGenics, Inc. and Daiichi Sankyo Co. are developing antibodies against B7-H3.
 United Therapeutics Corporation, or United Therapeutics, has commercialized Unituxin (dinutuximab), an antibody against GD2, in the United States.
 During the third quarter of 2020, United Therapeutics discontinued its efforts to investigate Unituxin's potential activity against adult cancerous tumors, and its efforts to develop a humanized version of Unituxin, and during the second quarter of 2021 United Therapeutics discontinued development of Unituxin in R/R NB.
 DANYELZA may face competition from dinutuximab beta, a similar antibody product against GD2 developed by Apeiron Biologics AG, or Apeiron, that was approved in Europe in May 2017 to treat high-risk NB and R/R NB.
 In October 2016, EUSA Pharma (UK) Ltd., or EUSA, announced that it had acquired global commercialization rights to dinutuximab beta, which is currently being commercialized under the name Qarziba® in Europe.
-EUSA has previously announced plans to file for registration of dinutuximab beta in the United States in 2020 in R/R NB.
 In January 2020, EUSA and BeiGene Ltd., or BeiGene, announced an exclusive collaboration to commercialize Qarziba® in mainland China and in November 2020 EUSA and BeiGene announced that the BLA for QARZIBA® (dinutuximab beta) was accepted by the China National Medical Products Administration and granted priority review.